Frequently Asked Questions

 Exceptions include tax free weekends, such as the annual Texas Water-Efficient Products Sales Tax Holiday.

 I have more questions about the use of medicinal plants.

 Our unique plant offerings and their descriptions are provided for educational, ethnobotanical, and entertainment use only.
 We are plant growers, not medical professionals!
 Please do your own research and consult a medical professional before attempting to ingest or use any plant for medicinal purposes.

-The plant I received doesn't look like the picture
+The plant I received doesn't look like the picture.

 We provide representative pictures and you may not receive that exact plant.
 We are adding more pictures every week along with our new inventory.
-For our annual vegetables, we do not have the space currently to grow them all to fruiting stage, so some of those pictures are from our seed sources or from growing that variety at home in our trial gardens.
+For our annual vegetables, we do not have the space currently to grow them all to fruiting stage, so some of those pictures are from our seed sources or from growing that variety in our staff trial gardens.
 Depending on the size of the plant you order, you may receive a plant at an earlier life stage, and some plants can take years to fruit.
 Please contact us at email@example.com if you have questions about a plant you received.

 Are plant nurseries considered essential businesses?

 Get your neighbors together and plan your revolution garden.
 The earth needs your hands, and you need her more now than ever!
 In the "National Infrastructure Protection Plan (NIPP) Food and Agriculture Sector-Specific Plan", nurseries like ours are defined as essential businesses as follows:

 1.1.1 111 Crop Production These facilities comprise establishments, such as farms, orchards, groves, greenhouses, and nurseries, primarily engaged in growing crops, plants, vines, or trees and their seeds.